ibm-cloud-docs/log-analysis/compliance/adoption.md

 * You must configure each bucket to enable management events, or management and data events.
 Notice that you cannot enable data events only for a bucket.
 For more information, see [Activity Tracker events](/docs/cloud-object-storage?topic=cloud-object-storage-at-events).

-**Enable collection of COS management and data events on the bucket that you use to archive data from a LogDNA instance.
+**Enable collection of COS management and data events on the bucket that you use to archive data from a logging instance.
 Use these events to monitor activity in your COS bucket.**
 {: tip}

 In {{site.data.keyword.at_full}}, you can define views, dashboard, and screens to monitor COS management and data events.
 You can also configure alerts on views to notify you when a specific condition occurs.
 On a view, you can configure an email alert, a Slack alert, a PagerDuty alert, or any combination of the above.
 For more information, see [Creating custom views](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step7) and [Managing alerts](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-alerts).